artebin/felix/NOTES.md

 - set the default application: `xdg-mime default <desktop file> <mime type>`
 - test: `xdg-mime query default <mime type>`
 - the MIME database is stored in `~/.local/share/applications/mimeapps.list`

+I still do not understand how the MIME is supposed to work with the file managers.
+First I do not understand how the suggested application are order by the file manager.
+Another example: I have an image in `~/Download`, if select the file and click right then it is offered to me to open the file with shotwell.
+If I delete the image and then if I go to the Trash folder, select the file and click right, suddently firefox is offered for opening the file.

 ## Xubuntu 18.04
 - obmenu is not working: